20 Essential Black-Owned Restaurants in Atlanta

 Toast On Lenox

-Contrary to its name, you’ll find more than just toast on the menu at this Buckhead hotspot.
+You’ll find far more than just toast on the menu at this Buckhead hotspot.
 At Toast On Lenox, you can keep it hearty with the Lenox Ave.
 Breakfast (a hearty assortment of breakfast staples) or opt for something a tad lighter with their Southern Fried Chicken Salad.
 And because brunch just isn’t quite brunch without a mimosa to wash it all down, Toast has plenty of options for this bubbly sip.
 Mimosa flavors include orange, pineapple, watermelon, peach, blackberry, strawberry, grapefruit, and apricot.

 Gilly Brewing Company

 Housed in a historic space that dates back before the Civil War, Gilly Brew Bar is a unique coffee shop that slings experimental coffee and tea elixirs to guests on a daily basis.
 If you’re not in a rush, be sure to take time to head upstairs to their wraparound porch to enjoy your creative concoction while taking in views of Stone Mountain Village.
 And if you’re hungry, Gilly welcomes an assortment of tasty food pop-ups on a regular basis.